Available with Standard or Advanced license.

 ArcGIS geodatabase administrators can use Python scripting to automate many tasks that are normally performed using multiple geoprocessing tools.
 This topic discusses the process an administrator may go through to run a scheduled nightly reconciliation of traditional versions.

 This workflow is specific to traditional versioning.
 Branch versioning does not have adds and deletes tables like traditional versioning and therefore does not require many of the same administration tasks described in this topic.

 Many administrators will want to ensure that, when they are running their reconciliation, there are no other users connected to the database.
-The ArcPy functions ListUsers and DisconnectUser can be used to ensure that only the administrator is connected to the geodatabase.
+You can use the ArcPy functions ListUsers and DisconnectUser to ensure that only the administrator is connected to the geodatabase.

 Find connected users

 First, use the ListUsers function to determine who is connected to the geodatabase.
 You must provide a geodatabase administrator connection to run the ListUsers function.